the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 **Choosing a date and gauging interest:**
 Before even asking for funding, we wanted to know if there was enough interest to organise a symposium.
 So we reached out to our community *before beginning to organise* the symposium to gauge interest and spread the word.
-This allowed us to know what other events were going on in our organisation and research field so that we could avoid clashes or busy times of the year.
+This allowed us to know what other events were going on in The Alan Turing Institute and research field so that we could avoid clashes or busy times of the year.

 **Eventbrite:**
 After finding an available date for our interested participants, we chose to advertise our event on Eventbrite.